tommay/spudoku/README.md

 **SpudoKu?
 What's that?**

-This website is SpudoKu!
-SpudoKu can fetch billions of puzzles from the fine folks at [websudoku.com](http://websudoku.com/) (thanks, fine folks!) and display them in your browser with all the ColorKu colors you've come to know and love!
+You're looking at it!
+SpudoKu is a website that can fetch billions of sudoku puzzles from the fine folks at [websudoku.com](http://websudoku.com/) (thanks, fine folks!) and display them in your browser with the ColorKu colors you've come to know and love, so you can set them up on your ColorKu board and solve them!
 Puzzles come in your choice of *Easy, Medium, Hard,* or, for the ColorKu super-heroes among us, *Evil* (bwa ha ha).